Israel strikes Islamic Jihad targets in Syria and Gaza, military says

-Israeli forces struck Islamic Jihad targets in Syria and the Gaza Strip late Sunday after the militant organization fired dozens of rockets into Israel and militants attempted to plant a device next to the fence with Gaza, the military said in a statement.
+Israeli forces struck Islamic Jihad targets in Syria and the Gaza Strip late Sunday and Monday after the militant organization fired dozens of rockets into Israel and militants attempted to plant a device next to the fence with Gaza, the military said.

+Around 40 rockets had been fired at Israel from Gaza in 24 hours, the military said on Monday.
+One rocket hit a children's playground in the town of Sderot, the military said, though there were no reports of injuries.

-Two militants from the group were killed in the strikes on a compound outside Damascus, Syria, Islamic Jihad said in a tweet.
-The Israeli military described the site as a “hub of Islamic Jihad's activity in Syria” that included a weapons research and development hub where rocket fuel was developed, as well as a training center.
+Two militants from Islamic Jihad were killed in Sunday's strikes on a compound outside Damascus, Syria, Islamic Jihad said in a tweet.
+The Israeli military described the site in a statement as a “hub of Islamic Jihad's activity in Syria” that included a weapons research and development hub where rocket fuel was developed, as well as a training center.

-In Gaza, Israeli fighter jets targeted dozens of Islamic Jihad targets in the north and south, including underground weapons storage and training compounds, the statement said.
+In Gaza, Israeli fighter jets targeted dozens of Islamic Jihad targets in the north and south on Sunday and Monday, including underground weapons storage and training compounds, the statement said.

+Israel's defense minister said Monday that the military had "eliminated" six militants in the last day.

+"We are preparing a plan to fundamentally change the situation in the Gaza Strip," said Naftali Bennett at a conference in Jerusalem on Monday.
+He didn't elaborate further, though military and political leaders have increasingly said that an all-out war with Gaza is only a matter of time.

 This latest round of hostilities began on Sunday when Israel said its troops killed an Islamic Jihad member who was trying to plant explosives near Israel's border fence with the Gaza Strip.

-Islamic Jihad then fired dozens of rockets into Israel, setting off air raid sirens and forcing Israelis in the areas surrounding Gaza to run for shelters on Sunday and Monday.
-Some of the rockets were intercepted by the Iron Dome missile defense system, the military said, and there were no reports of injuries.
+Islamic Jihad then fired dozens of rockets into Israel, setting off air raid sirens and forcing Israelis in the areas surrounding Gaza to run for shelters.
+Some of the rockets were intercepted by the Iron Dome missile defense system, the military said.

 Schools in the region were closed, affecting around 65,000 children, and there was also a ban on public gatherings of more than 300 people.